sparkflows/sparkflows-docs/docs/user-guide/data-preparation/others.rst

 Explode
 ----------------------------------------

-Below is a sample workflow which contains ``Explode`` processor in Fire Insights.
-It demonstrates usage of ``Explode`` node to add new rows for each value of an array data that is contained in a column data.
+Below is a sample workflow that contains ``Explode`` processor in Fire Insights.
+It demonstrates the usage of ``Explode`` node to add new rows for each value of an array data that is contained in a column data.

-It does following processing of data:
+It does the following processing of data:

-*	Reads incoming Dataset.
+*	Reads incoming dataset.
 *	Adds new rows for each value of an array data that is contained in a column data using ``Explode`` node.
 *	Prints output dataset with new rows added to it.